 When applying for a vacancy, please make sure you clearly state the course title, the type of work you are applying for (tutor, demonstrator, marker etc) and the number of hours/groups you wish to be considered for.
 You should also check with your studentship sponsor, grant holder or supervisor to make sure that they are happy for you to undertake this work.

 University regulations stipulate that full-time PhD students may undertake up to 6 hours work per week during semester time, making the recommended limit 132 hours per year, this doesn't apply to PCD students on the teaching track.
 The Graduate School, in consultation with the relevant PGR supervisor, will check and authorise all duties assigned to students who have already committed to 132hrs during that session.

 UG and MSc students are usually only offered positions as demonstrators.
 If you feel that you are sufficiently qualified for a tutoring post, contact firstname.lastname@example.org with further information.
 Undergraduate students are rarely given work unless their marks are of >70% standard.

-All matriculated students [Home, EU or Overseas] wishing to work on an HTBN basis must submit all passport information [including any visa and right to work documentation] to Informatics Student Services prior to making any application.
+All matriculated students [Home, EU or Overseas] wishing to work in a Teaching Support role must submit all passport information [including any visa and right to work documentation] to Informatics Student Services prior to making any application.

-Overseas students wishing to be appointed to an HTBN contract must submit all passport, visa and right to work documentation to Informatics Student Services prior to making any application.
+Overseas students wishing to be appointed to a Teaching Support contract must submit all passport, visa and right to work documentation to Informatics Student Services prior to making any application.

 Overseas PGR students funded via an RA contract can only work 20hrs a week as a part-time RA.
-This is a rule associated with their visa conditions, meaning additional appointment as an HTBN member of staff is not permitted.
+This is a rule associated with their visa conditions, meaning additional appointment in a Teaching Support role is not permitted.

 - Full-time RAs are encouraged to take on some tutoring or demonstrating work as part of their standard duties.